The score was 2-1. John Carroll University beat Cuyahoga Community College’s men’s soccer team, the Challengers, on September 5.

 Although this was an upsetting loss for the team, Anderson remains very optimistic for the rest of the season, saying, “We have a lot of solid second-year players who really drive our team; we also have some really skilled first-year players.”

 The Challengers traveled to Michigan for the September 8 game against Schoolcraft College, but Schoolcraft won 4-0.

 “Schoolcraft is just a better team,” Anderson said.

 “We have a relatively young team, so they know how to play good,” Anderson said after the win.
 “It’s just that they don’t have the right mindset yet.”

 The next issue of The Voice will include more inside details on the Challengers’ games this season.

-this season.
 You can show your support for the Challengers at West Campus on September 29 against Schoolcraft College and October 4 against Mercyhurst North East College.